shahzadhuq/modernization-decomposing-monolith/index.md

 1. Visualizing monolith as a tree, start with leaves (i.e. edge nodes); components with minimal incoming dependencies.
 1. For the first round of component selection, go after high business value.
 You want to showcase the benefits of the investment.
     1. You want the team to build a blueprint: 1/ confidence in modernization approach, 2/ stand-up the necessary infrastructure, establish observability approach for your distributed system, and 4/ build out the continuous delivery mechanism.
 1. Ideally, ring-fence the initial set off components to modernize by unit of business function.
     1. Approaches like Domain Drive Design or Event Storming can help define these.
 But these do require time investment across SMEs working collaboratively: developers, architects, business SMEs, QA, and UX.
+1. Overall, keep the modernization in small increments.
+The longer it takes to modernize, the more pressure/risk you may incur to allow behavioral changes (e.g. bug fixes
 1. Good to have:
     1. Strong unit/integration test coverage which an be used to validate the modernized components.